-Does this financial product have a sustainable investment objective? • • □ Yes No nake a minimum of sustainable nents with an environmental objective: its objet motes Environmental/Social (E/S) cteristics and while it does not have as ective a sustainable investment, it will minimum proportion of 5% of hable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy \boxtimes with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy \boxtimes with a social objective make a minimum of sustainable nents with a social objective:% notes E/S characteristics, but will not any sustainable investments how the environmental or social characteristics promoted by the financial product are attained.
+Does this financial product have a sustainable investment objective? • • 🗆 Yes  No It will make a minimum of sustainable X It promotes Environmental/Social (E/S) investments with an environmental objective: characteristics and while it does not have as % its objective a sustainable investment, it will have a minimum proportion of 5% of sustainable investments The EU Taxonomy in economic activities that qualify as with an environmental objective in environmentally sustainable under the economic activities that qualify as EU Taxonomy environmentally sustainable under the EU Taxonomy in economic activities that do not qualify \times with an environmental objective in as environmentally sustainable under the economic activities that do not EU Taxonomy qualify as environmentally sustainable under the EU Taxonomy X with a social objective It will make a minimum of sustainable It promotes E/S characteristics, but will not investments with a social objective: % make any sustainable investments investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.